djalbat/the-occam-user-manual/content/understanding-grammars/parsing-tokens-with-parsers.md

 ```

 It is not going too far to claim that not only are the above rules clearer than their natural language counterparts but that they could have been given with no prior explanation at all.
-Such is BNF's great utility, if employed with common sense.
+Such is BNF's utility, if employed with common sense.

 We end this section with a brief description of how Occam's parser works.
 There is no need for a deep understanding but having at least a passing familiarity with the process may avoid frustration later on.